mrsimoes/hlnsync/README.md

 ### Directories

-When syncing, directories are created as needed on the target, and also empty target directories not on the source are removed.
+When syncing, directories are created as needed on the target, and target directories left empty and not on the source are removed.

 ## Installing